HellocsWorld/Final_APP/README.md

 #Must-have features
 1) a profile feature (image, name, email, password)
 2) a welcome page
 3) a login page
-4) a message page(create new message, see old message)
+4) a contact page
 5) a private message window (send and receive message)
+6) a registration page

 #nice-to-have features
 1) a group chat feature